ciao-yujintonic/msc-portfolio/mini-projects/ray-tracer/README.md

 <img width="422" height="241" alt="image" src="https://github.com/user-attachments/assets/7957683d-deff-4f02-a5e3-c836b0341892" />

 ```=> To enhance this limitation of Lmabert diffuse, we need add concepts of indirect light and ambient light```

+### Add shadow rays for occlusion
+This step led the sphere to have shadow on itself and the ground as well.

+#### What I Was Confused About
+At first, I couldn't understand why the shadow rays go toward the light source to check whether the P is in shadow or not.
+Because I thought the shadow meant something behind the object from the direction of the light.
+I realized that I need to think about all `P`s on the sphere, so the shadow is also on the sphere.
+From this thought process, I understood the ground sphere which is under the red sphere also creates shadow rays towards the light source, and it creates the shadow under the red sphere.

+---

+### Add shadow rays for occlusion

 <br/><br/><br/>